Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

-Most accounting firms believe they have a reasonable digital presence.
 The data tells a different story.
-In a recent audit of 200 Victorian accounting firms, we examined every measurable aspect of online visibility, from Google Business Profile activity and search rankings to AI discoverability and lead capture infrastructure.
-The findings reveal a sector that is almost entirely invisible online, leaving significant revenue on the table at a time when clients are searching for financial expertise digitally.
+In a recent audit of 2,344 Victorian accounting firms, we examined every measurable aspect of online visibility, from Google Business Profile activity and search rankings to AI discoverability and lead capture infrastructure.

-This article breaks down the key findings from our research report, The State of Digital for Victorian Accounting Firms, and outlines what search marketing for accountants needs to look like in 2026 and beyond.
+This article breaks down the key findings from our research report, The State of Digital for Victorian Accounting Firms 2026, and outlines what search marketing for accountants needs to look like in 2026 and beyond.
 If your firm is not actively investing in digital visibility, the numbers below should change that.

 The Digital Visibility Crisis Facing Accounting Firms